Nucleomics-VIB/benchmarks/deepvariant_benchmark/README.md

 ## Usage

 Several scripts were written to perform a full variant calling workflow either using the local CPU on two **[VIB Nucleomics Core](https://nucleomicscore.sites.vib.be/en)** servers OR using the NVidia GPU cards present in several **[VIB Data Core](https://datacore.sites.vib.be/en)** nodes.
-The scripts are included in this repo and can be tuned to further improve them (adapting for instance the existing nextflow workflow instead of bash scripts)
+The final scripts are included in this repo and can be tuned to further improve them (adapting for instance the existing nextflow workflow instead of bash scripts)

 The GPU code was adapted from the published **[NVidia Clara Parabricks code documentation](https://www.nvidia.com/en-us/clara/genomics/)**.
-The Nvidia l40s was out target card but the presence of two more expensive cards (h100 and a100) led us to also test these as well.
+The Nvidia l40s was our target card but the presence of two more expensive cards (h100 and a100) led us to test these as well.

 The produced scripts are the following: